janimm/RealDash-extras/Dashboard_animation_examples/README.md

 Default easing for all animations is SineInOut.

-(Examples of easing in action)[https://matthewlein.com/tools/ceaser]
+Examples of easing in action: [https://matthewlein.com/tools/ceaser]

 | type | description |
 |:--------|:----------:|